Go Inside Teyana Taylor & Iman Shumpert's Fabulous World With a First Look at Their New E! Series - E! Online

 Watch the hilarious teaser trailer above!

-Also, if you're eager to catch We Got Love Teyana & Iman early, tune into the special half hour first look of the series on Sunday, June 20 at 10 p.m. on E!.
+Also, if you're eager to catch We Got Love Teyana & Iman early, tune into the special half hour first look of the series tonight, June 20 at 10 p.m. on E!.